TIY-Durham/2015-FALL-FEE/08--Once-Upon-A-Time-On-The-Web/README.md

 When you're all de-conflicted, push your results up to your fork and open a new PR.
 We'll see how you did on Tuesday, and you'll get a _new_ assignment due on Thursday.

+### Updating the Blueprints

+You've learned to love the JavaScript in `NestedAccordions`, `ViewModeSwitch`, and `ResponsiveMulticolumnForm`.
+Now it's time to prepare to write the CSS tomorrow.

+First, you need to delete the `.css` files from your `index.html`.
+Then, create your own css file named `styles.css`.
+Then update the `index.html` to link to your new `styles.css`.
+Commit the deletions and your new file.

 ### TodoMVC and You!

 Read about [CRUD and BREAD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) and [User Stories](https://en.wikipedia.org/wiki/User_story) to help guide you on the path to specification enlightenment.
 Using [the reference implementation](http://todomvc.com/examples/vanillajs/) as a demo, break down the functionality of the application into baby steps and write them as code comments in `TodoMVC/js/app.js`. _Be as simple and specific as possible!_